-The second PACT Collaborative will build on all that we learned from our first participants to ensure that organizations entering the Collaborative will finish with:
+The next wave of the PACT Collaborative will build on all that we learned from our first participants to ensure that organizations entering the Collaborative will finish with:

-- 1. The needed skills and processes to compassionately engage with patients and their families after harm, ensuring that their needs drive the response process. - 2.
+- 1. The needed skills and processes to compassionately engage with patients or residents and their families after harm, ensuring that their needs drive the response process. - 2.
 Organizational and operational processes implemented to support an accountable, compassionate, and transparent response to harm. - 3.
 A defined approach to measuring harm response processes and outcomes to support reliability and sustainability of the program.